 This is a post that has been in stuck in my Drafts for quite some time; I probably started it just a few days after last summer’s Leadership Summit at Central.
 Considering we just finished day two of this year’s Global Leadership Summit, I figure it’s time to finally finish it up!

 Most often when I’ve heard the story of the Prodigal Son invoked, the focus is on the younger brother; how the father welcomed him back after leaving home & squandering his portion of his father’s estate.
 Typically the story is used as a salvation narrative; a parallel of the life of a wayward person, encouraging him to repent and return to God the Father.
 God is the Father who will welcome back with open arms anyone who has seen the error of his ways and returns ‘home’.
-God is the Father who waits anxiously for all to return to Him, but waits, ready to rush out to meet them.
+God is the Father who not only waits anxiously for all to return to Him, but waits, ready to rush out to meet them.
 It’s a great story and a good way to reach some people, but according to Dr. Keller, that angle perhaps doesn’t use the story in the way that Jesus intended.

-Keller instead focused on the elder brother… His reaction to the return of the wayward younger brother, but more importantly, his reaction to his father’s actions, and his relationship with their father & the things that motivated him to stick around when the younger didn’t…
+Keller instead focused on the elder brother… His reaction to the return of the wayward younger brother, his reaction to his father’s actions, and his relationship with their father & the things that motivated him to stick around when the younger didn’t…

 Now his older son was in the field, and as he came and drew near to the house, he heard music and dancing… He was angry and refused to go in.
 His father came out and entreated him, but he answered his father, ‘Look, these many years I have served you, and I never disobeyed your command, yet you never gave me a young goat, that I might celebrate with my friends.
 But when this son of yours came, who has devoured your property with prostitutes, you killed the fattened calf for him! …

 The elder son wasn’t exactly happy with dad’s decision to celebrate the younger son’s return.
-Not only was he jealous that the fatted calf had been killed and the prodigal had been given fancy gifts, he was angry because what Dad gave him actually belonged to him; dad was giving away — or rather throwing away — money that rightfully belonged to him.
-The younger brother had essentially told his father that he was tired of waiting for him to die and demanded his part of the inheritance — a third of the family’s property — and it was now gone.
-Anything that remained of the estate would belong to the elder brother when the father died, so dad was essentially spending the elder brother’s money on this worthless, no-good younger brother, who had stolen the family’s wealth & good name, and didn’t deserve anything more from the family than a cold shoulder.
+Not only was he jealous that the fatted calf had been killed and the prodigal had been given fancy gifts, the way he saw things, dad was giving away — or rather throwing away — money that rightfully belonged to him.
+The younger brother had essentially told his father that he was tired of waiting for him to die and demanded his part of the inheritance — a third of the family’s property — and now every penny of it was gone.
+Anything that remained of the estate would fall to the elder brother when the father died, so dad was essentially spending the elder brother’s money on this worthless, no-good younger brother, who had stolen the family’s wealth & good name, and didn’t deserve anything more from the family than a cold shoulder.